Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Definition and Representation of HAR processes

-In this article, to construct the various processes on the same underlying probability space we use the formalism of \cite{delattre_hawkes_2015} to represent Hawkes processes as the solution to a system of SDEs driven by Poisson random measures.
-Ultimately this representation will ease couplings between HAR processes.
+To construct the different processes on a common probability space, we follow the formalism of \cite{delattre_hawkes_2015} to represent Hawkes processes as the solution of a system of SDEs driven by Poisson random measures.

-Let $(\Omega,\F,\mathds{P})$ a probabilistic space with independent Poisson random measures $\pi^m$ on $\R\times\R_+$ for $m\in\M$.
-Suppose that we also have independent random real variables $\xi^p_k$ for $(p,k)\in\Q$ which are also independent of the Poisson random measures and such that for all $(p,k)\in\Q$, for all $n\in\Z$, we have $\xi^p_k \sim \xi^p_{k+n}$ in distribution.
-Since almost surely each atom of all the Poisson random measures have distinct time coordinates, for simplicity assume that it is \textit{always} the case.
-We define a filtration $(\F_t)_{t\in\R}$ by
+Let $(\Omega,\F,\mathds{P})$ be a probability space with independent Poisson random measures $\pi^m$ on $\R\times\R_+$ for $m\in\M$.
+Let $\xi = (\xi^p_k)_{(p,k)\in\Q}$ be a collection of independent random variables, referred to as \textit{random drifts}, which are also independent of the Poisson random measures.
+We also require that $\xi^p_k \sim \xi^p_{k+n}$ in distribution for any $(p,k)\in\Q$ and any $n\in\Z$.
+Almost surely each atom of all the Poisson random measures have distinct time coordinates, thus for simplicity we assume that it is \textit{always} the case.